 Can you make ganache with coffee?

-I’m going to be honest, I didn’t know if making a ganache with coffee would work.
+To be honest I didn’t know if making a ganache with coffee would work.
 I’ve always made ganache with cream.
 But it did!
 Now the possibilities are endless for making truffles.

 Not long after I made these dark chocolate raspberry almond truffles I took a cooking class.
 I was mentioning to the chef about making the ganache with coffee.
 She said you can use any hot liquid.
 Good to know!